Aga Khan University Hospital, Kampala: Aga Khan University, Kampala

 Aga Khan University, Kampala which currently trains nurses and midwives is expected to start training undergraduate and postgraduate doctors and surgeons at this hospital, when completed.

 Construction

 The foundation stone for the hospital was laid by the President of Uganda and His Highness the Aga Khan on Thursday, 17 December 2015.

-The construction of the teaching hospital complex is expected to start in 2020.
-Completion is expected in 2022.
+The construction of the teaching hospital complex was expected to start in 2020, with completion originally planned in 2022.